Skip to Content

 Each developer connects their laptop

-After accepting the invite, each developer runs:
+After accepting the invite, each developer installs Rabtly and connects:

 Everyone can now reach the servers